JoeFryer/JDFCurrencyTextField/README.md

 You can change the locale that is used for the currency formatting.
 To do this, set your JDFCurrencyTextField's `locale` property with your desired locale.
 You should do this before setting the `text` property.

+The keyboard defaults to UIKeyboardTypeDecimalPad.
+JDFCurrencyTextField also supports negative numbers, but you will need to set the keyboard type to UIKeyboardTypeNumbersAndPunctuation.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Screenshots